adnan-shoukfeh/FlagApp/docs/North_Star_V1.md

 - [x] **REST Countries API caching strategy:** Store selected fields explicitly in schema (Country model fields) + full JSON in `raw_api_response` field for flexibility
 - [x] **Token refresh strategy:** Access tokens valid for 1 day, refresh tokens valid for 30 days (industry standard for web apps).
 Django OAuth handles refresh automatically via django-allauth.
 - [x] **Error handling approach:** Start with Django REST Framework's default exception handling.
 Will evaluate need for custom exceptions after building first endpoints.
 (See Deferred Decisions below)
+- [x] **Image storage strategy (NEW v1.3):** Use CDN URLs for MVP.
+Can migrate to self-hosted in Phase 2+ if needed.
+Multiple fallback options provide reliability.

 ### Before Phase 2
 - [ ] How to categorize countries by "recognition" (data source? manual?)
 - [ ] Should we add a tier preview/legend for users?
 - [ ] Do we want admin UI for tier management?
 (Django Admin vs custom?)
+- [ ] **Monitor CDN reliability** - track image load failures to decide on self-hosting

 ### Before Phase 3
 - [ ] Quiz question generation algorithm: How to ensure variety and appropriate difficulty?